anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: The only way to make sense out of change is to plunge into it, move with it, and join the dance.
+Quote: Time is the wisest counsellor of all.

-By: Alan Watts
+By: Pericles